turbot/steampipe-mod-oci-insights/dashboards/blockstorage/docs/blockstorage_block_volume_report_unattached.md

 This report answers the following questions:

-- How many unattached block volumes are there?
+- Which block volumes are attached to an instance?